SGLang Deployment & Inference Guide

 ⚡Benchmarking SGLang

-Below is code you can run to test the performance speed of your finetuned model:
+Below is some code you can run to test the performance speed of your finetuned model:

 Then in another terminal or via tmux: